 New research details how scientists used an infrared laser pulse to briefly modify the structure of a high-temperature superconductor, removing its electrical resistance at room temperature.

 Superconductivity is a remarkable phenomenon: superconductors can transport electric current without any resistance and thus without any losses whatsoever.
 It is already in use in some niche areas, for example as magnets for nuclear spin tomography or particle accelerators.
 However, the materials must be cooled to very low temperatures for this purpose.
 But during the past year, an experiment has provided some surprise.
 With the aid of short infrared laser pulses, researchers have succeeded for the first time in making a ceramic superconducting at room temperature – albeit for only a few millionths of a microsecond.
 An international team, in which physicists from the Max Planck Institute for the Structure and Dynamics of Matter in Hamburg have made crucial contributions, has now been able to present a possible explanation of the effect in the journal Nature: The scientists believe that laser pulses cause individual atoms in the crystal lattice to shift briefly and thus enhance the superconductivity.
-The findings could assist in the development of materials which become superconducting at significantly higher temperatures and would thus be of interest for new applications.
+The findings could assist in the development of materials that become superconducting at significantly higher temperatures and would thus be of interest for new applications.

 The YBCO crystal has a special structure: thin double layers of copper oxide alternate with thicker intermediate layers which contain barium as well as copper and oxygen.
 The superconductivity has its origins in the thin double layers of copper dioxide.
 This is where electrons can join up to form so-called Cooper pairs.
 These pairs can “tunnel” between the different layers, meaning they can pass through these layers like ghosts can pass through walls, figuratively speaking – a typical quantum effect.
 The crystal only becomes superconducting below a “critical temperature,” however, as only then do the Cooper pairs tunnel not only within the double layers, but also “spirit” through the thicker layers to the next double layer.
 Above the critical temperature, this coupling between the double layers is missing, and the material becomes a poorly conducting metal.